ulflulfl/homeautomation/Ikea_VINDRIKTNING.md

 * https://www.instructables.com/Connecting-a-IKEA-Vindriktning-to-Home-Assistant-U/
 * https://arnowelzel.de/ikea-vindriktning-mit-tasmota-und-scd30

 Remark: I'm assuming that the sensor used is a Cubic PM1006 as stated at several internet sources.
-On the sensor iself only "Cubic" is imprinted, I couldn't find any type/model markings on it.
+On the sensor itself only "Cubic" is imprinted, I couldn't find any type/model markings on it.

 --------